netascode/terraform-aci-nac-aci/docs/ansible/modules/mso_delete.md

 # mso_delete

-This module is used to compare a list of object keys (from the inventory) with the currently configured objects within MSO.
-If an object is configured within MSO but missing from the provided list of object keys it will be deleted subsequently.
+This module is used to compare a list of object keys (from the inventory) with the currently configured objects within NDO.
+If an object is configured within NDO but missing from the provided list of object keys it will be deleted subsequently.
 There are certain module options to define attributes/values which would indicate that the object should not be considered for deletion.

 ## Parameters